Child Safety Standards

 16 CFR Part 1117 describes the appropriate reporting method for choking incidents caused by small items like balloons and parts from toys.

 Federal Motor Vehicle Safety Standards list the safety standards for equipment used in cards such as car seats and booster seats.
 FMVSS 49 CFR 571 77 is the government's standard for child restraint systems like infant car seats and booster seats.
-The 2012 version of this rule made child restraints necessary for children up to 80 pounds or 36 kilograms in weight.
+The 2012 version of this rule made child restraints necessary for children up to 80 pounds or 36 kilograms in weight and applied to vehicles built after January 1, 2014.

 FAA TSO C100C is the Federal Aviation Administration's standard for the Aviation Child Safety Device or ACSD.